hikmashazneen/Interim-Progress-Demonstration/README.md

 ## About
 This project aims to develop a **data-driven, machine learning-based system** to predict the survivability of adult brain tumour patients in Sri Lanka.
 Using clinical, demographic, and histopathological data collected between 2018 and 2022, the project applies **survival analysis models**—including Cox Proportional Hazards, Random Survival Forest, and Accelerated Failure Time models—to estimate patient survival in months.

 An interactive **web-based dashboard**, developed using Streamlit, allows users to explore predictions and risk stratifications, in an interpretable and user-friendly format.
-Explainability methods such as **SHAP** is integrated to enhance clinical interpretability and support decision-making.

 The goal of this project is to provide clinicians and researchers with a reliable tool to better understand survivability patterns and improve patient care through evidence-based insights.